yourdevkalki/arbitrum-vibekit/README.md

 ### 1. Get the Code

 How you get the code depends on whether you want to simply run the project or contribute to its development.
-If you just want to run Vibekit locally or explore the codebase, you can clone the repository through command line or your preferred IDE:
+If you want to run Vibekit locally or explore the codebase, you can clone the repository through command line or your preferred IDE:

 ```
 git clone https://github.com/EmberAGI/arbitrum-vibekit.git &&